rgknp/AIDayLabs/lab01.1-computer_vision/1_Setup.md

 3. Once you're in, if 'TestCLI' is not loaded, right-click on 'TestCLI' and select "Install Missing Features".
 This will prompt you to install **.Net Desktop Development**.
 Click **Install**, then **Install** again.
 You may get an error because Visual Studio needs to be closed to install updates.
 Close Visual Studio and then select **Retry**.
 It should only take 1-2 minutes to install.
 *Validation step*: Reopen "ImageProcessing.sln", confirm that you are able to expand TestCLI and see its contents.
 4. Right-click on TestCLI and select "Set as StartUp Project".
 Right-click on the solution in Solution Explorer and select "Build".
 *Validation step*: When you build the solution, the only errors you receive are related to `ImageProcessor.cs`.
-5. Once the install is complete and you have changed your developer settings and the User Account Control policy, reboot your DSVM.
 > Note: Be sure to turn off your DSVM after the workshop so you don't get charged.